Women and Coronary Artery Disease

 Coronary artery disease is caused by the gradual buildup of plaque (made of fat, cholesterol and other substances) on the inside walls of the coronary arteries.
 These arteries supply oxygen-rich blood to the heart.
 Over time, the plaque deposits grow large enough to narrow the arteries' inside channels, decreasing blood flow to heart muscle.
 If the plaque becomes unstable and ruptures, a blood clot can form at the rupture site and block blood flow, resulting in a heart attack.
 See a picture of how plaque causes a heart attack.

 Menopause.
 A woman's chance of getting coronary artery disease is higher after menopause.
 This higher chance is not completely understood.
-But cholesterol, high blood pressure, and fat around the abdomen—all risk factors for coronary artery disease—also increase around this time.
+But cholesterol, high blood pressure, and fat around the abdomen—all things that raise the risk for coronary artery disease—also increase around this time.

 Pregnancy-related problems.
 A problem during pregnancy called preeclampsia has been linked to a higher risk of heart disease later in life.
 Experts are studying whether other pregnancy-related problems are linked to heart disease.
 Tell your doctor about any problems you had during pregnancy.

 Heart disease risk factors for both women and men

 How will my doctor determine my risk for coronary artery disease?

 Your doctor will calculate your risk for coronary artery disease by assessing the number of risk factors you have.
 Your doctor might use this tool to calculate your risk of a heart attack:

 Your doctor might find your risk for coronary artery disease using a different, but similar, method.
 These methods give you and your doctor a good idea about your risk.
 And they can help you decide if you should take steps to prevent a heart attack or stroke.

 What can women do to prevent coronary artery disease?